 What are smart materials?
 (A definition)

-Smart materials are those that respond to a change in the environment or to a new input – for example, materials that change in response to electricity, temperature, pressure, or light.
+Smart materials are those that respond to a change in the environment – for example, materials that change in response to electricity, temperature, pressure, or light.
 Smart materials change in a reversible way, so when the external stimuli is removed, they return to their original form.

 Note: Some students get confused and think this topic might be related to ‘smart’ phones or advancements in technology.
 However, ‘smart’ in this context relates to the material’s ability to change its form in response to an external stimuli.